 This is actually from a while back but, i wanted to share it with you anyway.
 This semester I have been in a dinner group with a few friends from the ward and once upon a time it was my turn to cook.
 I decided that breakfast for dinner would be a good idea (and frankly, when isn't it a good idea?) so I made french toast with bacon.
 Quite naturally, it was delicious, but I made a lot of bacon (once again, always a good idea) and I had a cup that was almost completely full of bacon grease left over.
 I wasn't quite sure how to get rid of it because I know that you aren't supposed to dump it down the sink but I wasn't too sure about what would be considered a proper disposal method.
 So, drawing on my days as a boy scout for wisdom, I decided to dispose of the stuff through incendiary means and make a bacon candle.
 I rolled up a napkin, stuck it in the middle of the cup and, well, I think the pictures speak for themselves.

-as you can see, it was a success. bacon grease is
+as you can see, it was a success. bacon grease is exactly as flammable as you would expect it to be! |

 And then it was brought to my attention that another wick could be added to the mess for an even bigger flame.
 Naturally, I thought this was a brilliant idea.